PRL-PRG/r-compile-server/doc/value-type.md

 So, what is common R code that takes a long time (and is worth speedup) and the bulk of this time isn't spent in C calls?

 - The R bytecode compiler itself?
+- Various popular R packages, or is that too ambitious?
+We can search for a popular but simple package.